zclaytor/kbonus/README.md

                          ...               ...               ... ...                  ...              ...                          ...
 ```

-The default settings return an `astropy.table`, but a `pandas` version is available as well.
+The default settings return an `astropy.table`, but a `pandas` version of each catalog is available as well.
 Just set `reader='pandas'` to get a `pandas.DataFrame` version of the table.